 Bequests, retirement assets, charitable remainder trusts, charitable gift annuities, charitable lead trusts and life insurance are all welcome gifts.

-Yes.
-Your contributions qualify for the maximum allowable deduction for income, gift and estate tax purposes since the Community Foundation is a 501(c)(3) public charity as classified by the Internal Revenue Service.
+Yes, your contributions qualify for the maximum allowable deduction for income, gift, and estate tax purposes since we are a 501(c)(3) public charity as classified by the Internal Revenue Service.